It’s breathtaking, humbling and exhilarating all at the same time.

 For example, let’s say you are ice fishing in Northern Minnesota and you kneel down on the frosty lake drill a hole through the ice.
 When you kneel down on the ice, your removing heat from your body and transferring it to the cold surface.

 It’s awful and all that wind can rob you of your body heat.
 When your submerged in water, your body is also losing heat through convection.
 Except water is not as forgiving as wind.
 In fact, if you become submerged in cold water you will suffer heat loss 25 times faster than you would when exposed to wind.

 Getting too hot is just as dangerous as getting too cold.
 Let me explain.
 As I mentioned earlier, if you sweat and that perspiration has nowhere to go it can cause your drenched clothing to steal heat from your core.
 Your clothes could also freeze and that would not be ideal.

 Our ankles and wrists also a major source of heat loss.
 Have you noticed how so many jackets have thumb hole options that extend an inner layer over your wrists?
 It’s to prevent heat from radiating from your body and keep your core at that perfect 98.6.

 This heat loss happens when you breathe- the process of inhaling cold air and exhale warm air.
 Of course, you need to breathe to stay alive.
 So, don’t stop breathing, please.
 But, you can add another layer around your neck and even a face mask, to reduce the amount of body heat you lose.

 Danger of Losing Body Heat: Hypothermia

 The snow covered jagged peaks of the Cascade Mountains, ice covered alpine lakes and miles of untouched powdery terrain is just what the doctor ordered to cure a severe case of cabin fever.
 Do you hear it?
 The crunch of the snow crumbling beneath you as you gingerly make your way to a vista overlooking a grove of alpine trees.

 Our vital organs, like our brain, heart, liver, kidneys and lungs need to be at a very specific temperature to function.
 When our body temp drops below 95 degrees, hypothermia sets in.
 Severe hypothermia is when your core temperature is at 82 degrees or lower.
 The first sign of hypothermia is shivering.

 According to the Center for Disease Control, 1,300 people die every year in the United States from hypothermia.
 Since 1999, almost 17,000 people have died from the cold weather-related illness.

 Danger of Losing Body Heat: Frostbite

 In some serious cases of frostbite, doctors are forced to perform emergency surgery to amputate the affected body parts.
 This is serious stuff.
 You can even suffer from frostbite if you’re wearing gloves not suited for the harsh weather conditions.
 This is why what you wear is so important to surviving cold weather.

 Getting wet or having sweaty clothes is a recipe for disaster in cold weather.
 You want to prevent this at all costs.
 Once your body starts rapidly losing heat, it’s hard to get it back.
 This is where layers and fabric come into play.

-A quick search of “cotton kills” and you’ll stumble upon news story after news story about how cotton clothing contributed to a hiker, snowmobiler, back country explorer suffering and dying from hypothermia.
 Most mountain guides will physically inspect the label of every piece of clothing on every member of the team before they head on an expedition.
 If a hiker has any piece of clothing with cotton or a cotton blend on the label, they have two choices: throw it away or stay back.
-In fact, members of search and rescue teams, are not allowed to participate in emergency response situations if they are wearing a cotton garment.
-You don’t want to be rescuing the rescue you team, do you?
-Be careful when checking labels for cotton because this fabric is also disguised under other names such as 50/50 blend, denim and flannel.
-Avoid cotton at all costs when working or playing in cold weather conditions.

 Layers for Survival

 This means carefully selecting every layer, right down to the fabric to keep your body at the perfect temperature to survive and enjoy the great outdoors.
 When out in the unforgiving bitter cold of winter, the fabric you choose to wear could very well determine whether or not you experience hypothermia, frost bite and even death.

 Depending on your activity level and the weather, you basically need three layers of clothing.
 Each layer serves a very important function and without one or the other, you could be in danger.
 Let’s take a look at each layer and the primary function it serves.

 You want a snug fit to trap that warm layer of air.
 This layer of air will insulate your body and help keep your body temperature where it needs to be to function properly.
 The base layer also needs to wick away moisture.
 Wicking basically means to move moisture, aka sweat, away from your body.

 So how does that work?
 No unicorn dust needed here.
 Outdoor gear isn’t what It was 20, 30,40 years ago.
 Advances in fabric and chemicals help move the moisture away from your body disperse it where there is no moisture- to the next layer.

 If you’re going to covering a lot ground and gaining a lot of vertical, you probably going to be sweating, a lot.
 If this is you, yes you, then you may want to go with a lightweight base layer and an extra stick of deodorant.
 The weight of a base layer is usually measured in grams, although every manufacturer is different, so read the label to make sure it’s the right weight for your planned activity.